flowidright/psutierlist/README.md

    **• Any PSU that is not ATX**

-**If you want a ranking on those, please refer to the original SPL tier list, [available here](https://docs.google.com/spreadsheets/d/1akCHL7Vhzk_EhrpIGkz8zTEvYfLDcaSpZRB6Xt6JWkc/edit?gid=1719706335).**
+**If you want a ranking on those, please refer to the SPL tier list, [available here](https://docs.google.com/spreadsheets/d/1akCHL7Vhzk_EhrpIGkz8zTEvYfLDcaSpZRB6Xt6JWkc/edit?gid=1719706335).**

 **Please suggest any changes on GitHub.**